TomScripter/FDS-Dev/README.md

 ## Contributing

 FDS-Dev is in early development.
 Contributions are welcome!

+See [CONTRIBUTING.md](CONTRIBUTING.md) for the detailed workflow, release checklist, and ASCII compatibility notes.

 We welcome contributions from the community!
 Here's how you can help: